ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

     * The **Ubuntu MATE team also added `lxpanel-plugin-topmenu` and `xfce4-topmenu-plugin` to the Debian and Ubuntu archives** so those desktops can benefit too.
   * Added **Mutiny panel layout which showcases `mate-dock-applet` and `topmenu-gtk`**.
     * *The traditional GNOME2 style two panel layout is, and will continue to be, the default*.
-    * The Mutiny layout is a Unity-like interface design to showcase MATE Dock Applet and Topmenu Applet.
+    * The Mutiny layout is a Unity-like interface, designed to showcase MATE Dock Applet and Topmenu Applet.
   * **Added Synapse which also includes complete MATE integration**.
     * Synapse is a **graphical launcher enabling you to start applications and also to quickly find and access relevant documents and files** (by making use of the Zeitgeist engine).
-    * The Synapse Launcher be enabled via MATE Tweak.
+    * The Synapse Launcher can be enabled via MATE Tweak.
   * Updated to **Plank 0.11 and includes a new theme for Ubuntu MATE** contributed by [Holger Rueckershaeuser](http://holgerrpl.tk/).
   * **DVD and BluRay libraries are pre-installed**
     * *This doesn't mean encrypted DVD and BluRay will play out-of-the-box, but they can be fully enabled via Ubuntu MATE Welcome*.